junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Placed on the House Calendar, Calendar No. 48.
 - 2017-05-16 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 115-125.
 - 2017-05-16 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 115-125.
+- 2017-05-17 — Considered under suspension of the rules. (consideration: CR H4274-4275)
+- 2017-05-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2154.
+- 2017-05-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-17 — Mr. Davis, Rodney moved to suspend the rules and pass the bill, as amended.
+- 2017-05-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4274)
+- 2017-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4274)